Welcome to Rathbone Market

 The area around Rathbone Market has been redeveloped by the English Cities Fund to deliver new affordable homes, retail space, and the new library.
 As part of this project, the new market square opened in 2015.

-The market continues to thrive, with a number of events held throughout the year, most recently, the annual Christmas lights switch on!
+The market continues to thrive, with a number of events held throughout the year, most recently, the very successful Chinese New Year celebration!

 Rathbone Market can trace its origins back to 1253, when King Henry III promised a Wednesday market in West Ham ‘forever’.